-What You Need to Know About Panleukopenia in Cats (aka Feline Distemper)
+What You Need to Know About Panleukopenia in Cats (aka Feline Distemper or Parvo)

 It's possible that you've never heard about feline panleukopenia, or perhaps you know it by its other names: feline distemper, feline infectious enteritis, and feline parvo.
-It's a common but serious disease, but it's easily preventable through a vaccine.
+It's a common and extremely serious disease, but it's preventable through a vaccine.

 A former president of the American Association of Feline Practitioners and a member of Vet Scoop, Lauren Demos, BVMS, MRCVS, tells Daily Paws that while the vaccine can prevent the loss of white blood cells, the virus can still spread easily.
 It's especially dangerous to unvaccinated kittens.

-Here's all you need to know about recognizing, treating, and preventing panleukopenia (aka distemper in cats).
+Here's all you need to know about recognizing, treating, and preventing panleukopenia (aka feline parvo or distemper in cats).

 What Is Feline Panleukopenia?

 Feline panleukopenia is the medical term for when your cat has a low count of white blood cells, Demos says.
 White blood cells are what protect your cat's bloodstream from diseases and infections, so a cat with a low white blood cell count will be more susceptible to illnesses.